Poikilos/integratoredu/README.md

 * (2017-08-30) renamed sign-student action to sign-extcare, renamed picked_up_by to chaperone, sign-extcare to student-microevent

 ## Known Issues
+* find out why items aren't being cached (see "find out why this doesn't work" in code)
+* Should block non-alphanumeric usernames from being created
 * Should save timestamp for each time day in entire data folder's dated filesystem is modified (see "if (selected_day)" in app.js), so doesn't relist files for day each time a backend ("read" group) page is loaded -- get timestamp with decimal seconds like: moment().format('X')
 * implement ".get_date()" function as field (get date from dated folder names)
 * for export, only fields from group_sheet_fields_names should be used (others displayed as gray on preview).
 SmartTuition requires (you have to email them the spreadsheet): Family ID, FirstName, LastName, GraveLevel, Total